There are many advantages and disadvantages of direct marketing that you need to consider before launching a campaign.

 Comparative table of segmentation types

-Kind | Criteria | Benefits | Boundaries |
+| Kind | Criteria | Benefits | Boundaries |

-Demographic | Age, sex, income | Easy to collect | Not very precise on motivations |
+| Demographic | Age, sex, income | Easy to collect | The motivations were vague |

-Geographical | Location, climate | Suitable for local markets | Does not take into account preferences |
+| Geographical | Location, climate | Adapted to local markets | Does not take preferences into account |

-Psychographic | Values, lifestyle | In -depth approach | Difficult to measure |
+| Psychographic | Values, lifestyle | In-depth approach | Difficult to measure |

-Behavioral | Frequency of purchase, loyalty | Useful for retention | Requires specific data |
+| Behavioral | Purchase frequency, loyalty | Useful for retention | Requires accurate data |

-Industrial | Sector, business size | Ideal for B2B | Less relevant in B2C |
+| Industrial | Sector, company size | Ideal for B2B | Less relevant in B2C |

 (Sources: Kotler, Marketing Management; McDonald & Dunbar, Market Segmentation)

-Additional references (experts and works)
+Additional references (experts and books)

 - Gary Armstrong ( Principles of Marketing ) – Segmentation and targeting.